AvocadoCorp/absolutely-super-list/README.md

 ### <code>insertAtIndex(html, index)</code>

-Inserts the given html (or jQuery item) at the given index.
+Inserts the given HTML (or jQuery item) at the given index.

 ### <code>indexBySelector(jQuery)</code>